hicksjoseph/CloudCoreo/pages/mydoc/mydoc_ec2-aws-linux-latest-not.md

 Read more about [EC2 Instances](https://aws.amazon.com/ec2/) and about [Amazon Linux AMIs](https://aws.amazon.com/amazon-linux-ami/) .

 ### Suggested Action
-None.
-This alert checks for instances that were not launched from the latest Amazon Linux AMI. it does not necessarily indicate that you have a problem with your EC2 instances.
+This alert checks for instances that were not launched from the latest Amazon Linux AMI.
+If you run Amazon Linux, verify that you launch instances from the latest Amazon Linux AMIs.
+It does not necessarily indicate that you have a problem with your EC2 instances.